History of Anderson Cooper in Timeline

 In August 2005, Anderson Cooper covered the Niger famine from Maradi.

-In September 2005, Anderson Cooper was temporarily added as co-anchor to Aaron Brown on CNN's NewsNight.
+In September 2005, CNN's NewsNight format was changed to cover the hurricane season, and Anderson Cooper was temporarily added as co-anchor to Aaron Brown.

-On November 2, 2005, CNN announced a major programming shakeup, expanding Anderson Cooper's 360° program to two hours and shifting it into the 10:00 pm ET slot.
+On November 2, 2005, CNN announced a major programming shakeup, expanding Anderson Cooper's 360° program to two hours and shifting it to the 10:00 pm ET slot.
+Aaron Brown subsequently left CNN.

-In May 2006, Anderson Cooper published a memoir, Dispatches from the Edge, detailing his life and work.
+In May 2006, Anderson Cooper published his memoir, Dispatches from the Edge, detailing his life and work in Sri Lanka, Africa, Iraq, and Louisiana.

 On June 18, 2006, Anderson Cooper's book, Dispatches from the Edge, topped The New York Times Best Seller list.